 Canadian Academy accepts applications up to one year prior to the date of entry.
-To open an application file, please submit the application form and the application fee.
-Students applying from outside the Kansai area must submit the supporting documents no later than three weeks prior to desire date of enrollment.
-Students applying from inside the Kansai may apply any time but should submit the application form, the application fee and all supporting documents by the last day of February of the year to help ensure a seat in our school.
+To open an application file, please submit our online application and the application fee.
+Students applying from outside the Kansai area must submit the supporting documents no later than three weeks prior to desired date of enrollment.
+Students applying from inside the Kansai area may apply any time but should submit the online application, the application fee and all supporting documents by the last day of February of the year to help ensure a seat in our school.

 The admissions office schedules individual appointments for families with the Director of Admissions to tour the school.
-Please telephone the admissions office at 81-(0)78-857-0100 or email us at firstname.lastname@example.org to arrange an appointment.
+Please telephone the admissions office at 81-(0)78-857-0100 or click on the Contact CA button in this section.

 Yes, CA requires an on campus interview and the appropriate student testing before a student can be considered for final acceptance in most cases.
 In addition, we will be happy to arrange a visit and tour of the school.
-Please contact Admissions at 81-(0)78-857-0100 or email@example.com to make an appointment.
+Please contact Admissions at 81-(0)78-857-0100 or or click on the Contact CA button in this section.

 We have an open admissions timeline and will accept applications throughout the year.
 However, if you are applying from within Japan, please submit your application by the end of February in order to ensure a seat for your children.
 In all cases, the sooner the better!